UBC-CIC/electron-repulsion/README.md

 There are options in the `cdk` utility to operate per-stack, but by default it operates on all stacks.

-In the `cdk` directory, you can execute the following commands:
+In the `cdk` directory, you can execute the following commands to initialize and deploy:

+    # Required: Install dependencies
+    npm install

-    # Print out a CloudFormation template with all managed resources
+    # Optional: Print out a CloudFormation template with all managed resources
     cdk synth

+    # Required: Bootstrap CDK in your environment
+    cdk bootstrap

     # Deploy the current resources (potentially just updating changed resources, or doing nothing if up-to-date)
-    cdk synth

-    # Remove all managed resources
+    # You need to pass required parameters at deploy time.
-    cdk destroy
+    cdk deploy --parameters CdkStack:bucketName=${YOUR_DESIRED_S3_BUCKET_TO_CREATE}

+As you pull new versions of our CDK code, you can `cdk synth` and `cdk deploy` at your convenience.
+If you want to tear down your environment, you can run `cdk destroy`.

 ### Pushing the integrals image